 (53) Lead-based paint activity--Inspection, testing, risk assessment, risk reduction, lead abatement project design or planning, abatement or removal, or creation of lead-based paint hazards.

-(54) Lead-based paint hazard--Hazardous lead-based paint, dust-lead hazard or soil-lead hazard as identified below.
+(54) Lead-based paint hazard--Hazardous lead-based paint, dust-lead hazard or soil-lead hazard as identified in this paragraph .

 (A) Paint-lead hazard.
 A paint-lead hazard is any of the following:

-(i) any lead-based paint on a friction surface that is subject to abrasion and where the lead dust levels on the nearest horizontal surface underneath the friction surface (e.g., the window sill, or floor) are equal to or greater than the dust-lead hazard levels identified in subparagraph (B) of this paragraph.
+(i) any lead-based paint on a friction surface that is subject to abrasion and where the lead dust levels on the nearest horizontal surface underneath the friction surface (e.g., the window sill, or floor) are equal to or greater than the dust-lead hazard levels identified in subparagraph (B) of this paragraph;

-(ii) any damaged or otherwise deteriorated lead-based paint on an impact surface that is caused by impact from a related building component (such as a door knob that knocks into a wall or a door that knocks against its door frame).
+(ii) any damaged or otherwise deteriorated lead-based paint on an impact surface that is caused by impact from a related building component (such as a door knob that knocks into a wall or a door that knocks against its door frame) ;

-(iii) any chewable lead-based painted surface on which there is evidence of teeth marks .
+(iii) any chewable lead-based painted surface on which there is evidence of teeth marks; and